arthfl/talk_byop/byop.md

 * Just put two containers in the same network namespace
 * Both see the same interface and can use it alternatingly

+# A pod with a shared "volume"

+* Both containers in the pod have the same directory mounted

 # Sources

 * https://blog.jessfraz.com/ (General container crazyness)